 Top tips for caring for gold braces:

-- Avoid whitening products as they do not reach under your brackets, and your teeth could be a different color upon removal.
+- Avoid whitening products as they do not reach under your brackets, and your teeth could be a different colour upon removal.

 - Gently brush your teeth for two minutes twice a day using non-abrasive fluoride toothpaste.

 - Use a flossing device once daily and consider using a floss threader.

 - Don’t chew on non-food items like pens, pencils, or your nails.